Notre Dame promotes Freeman, 35, to replace Kelly as coach - WHIZ News

 SOUTH BEND, Ind.
-(AP) — Notre Dame promoted defensive coordinator Marcus Freeman to head coach of the Fighting Irish on Friday to replace Brian Kelly.
+(AP) — Notre Dame has completed a whirlwind coaching search that never seriously left campus, promoting defensive coordinator Marcus Freeman to coach of the Fighting Irish on Friday.

-Freeman, 35, takes over less than a week after Kelly’s surprising and abrupt departure for LSU with the Irish still in contention for the College Football Playoff spot.
+Freeman, 35, takes over less than a week after Brian Kelly’s surprising departure for LSU with the Irish still in contention for the College Football Playoff.

-Notre Dame released a video on social media of Freeman being introduced to the team at a morning workout for the first time as head coach.
+Notre Dame posted a video on social media of Freeman being introduced to the team at a morning workout for the first time as head coach.

 In a statement, Freeman said he was “eternally grateful” to both Notre Dame President Rev. John Jenkins and Swarbrick for the opportunity.